African and African American Studies (AFAM)

 Prereq: Sophomore classification

 Comparative history of the civil rights and ethnic power movements (African American, Chicano, American Indian, Puerto Rican, among others) in the U.S. from World War II to the present.
 Topics include institutional foundations, leadership, gender and racial dynamics, and the convergences and divergences of these differing ethnic struggles for rights.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.

 Credits: 1-3.
 Repeatable, maximum of 3 credits.